AuthenticPM/OpenCreativesV2.1/src/pages/index.md

   title: What are we about?
 mainpitch2:
   description: >-
-    Because hindsight is 20/20 and we can learn from the path others have carved out in their own journey of life
+    Because we can learn a lot from the path others have carved out in their own journey of life
   title: And why does that matter?
 intro:
   blurbs: